redhat-beyond/AcadeMe/contributing.md

 <img align="right" width="250" height="150" src="https://theindecisiveeejit.files.wordpress.com/2014/12/size-matters.jpg">

-- Make SMALLER pull requests --------------->
+- Make SMALLER pull requests.
-- Write useful description and titles
+- Write useful descriptions and titles.
-- Have on-point commit messages
+- Have on-point commit messages.
-- Add comments on your pull request to help guide the reviewer
+- Add comments on your pull request to help guide the reviewer.
-- Make it visual

 ### Follow the Code Style Guidelines

-Ensure that your code follows the [PEP 8 Style guide for Python code](https://www.python.org/dev/peps/pep-0008/) before submitting a pull request.

-We have also set up Flake8 to ensure that our style guides are being followed.
+We have set up Flake8 to ensure that our style guides are being followed.

 ### Submit finished and well-tested pull requests

 Please do not submit pull requests that are still a work in progress.
 Pull requests should be thoroughly tested and ready to merge before they are submitted.

-To test your code, run `pipenv run pytest` while inside the Vagrant machine.
-Make sure you add your tests too.
+Tests should be be part of the PR in case of new features or capabilities proposed in the PR.

+PR will be reviewed with the following prerequisite:
+PR checks are passed with SUCCESS.